 The lobby is well lit and nicely decorated, video intercom — but no doorman.
 The model unit that I visited was aesthetically pleasant and gave you a good feel for what you could do with the space.
 I’m always creeped out when I see the silent owner in the corner “observing”.
 In this case since these units were new, I’m not sure who the silent man was in the living room area looking out the balcony.
 But he didn’t seem that friendly and so I skirted around him — missing out on some details of the unit.
 But there was no denying the expansiveness of the ceilings in the living /dining room or the enormous windows that made the downstairs alone feel like the 1,000+ sqft.
 And the juliet balcony is a nice touch.
 I liked that the bedrooms are separated, one downstairs and one upstairs, so the downstairs could easily operate as a home office.
 I liked the downstairs bathroom fixtures especially since upstairs one with its small tiling, and unimaginative white –( which was already looking off white-ish) — left something to be desired.

 Now, while the downstairs had everything going for it, the upstairs did not.
-It really just has medium sized master bedroom with the white-ish bathroom, and a rather obstructive air unit.
+It really just has medium sized master bedroom with a white-ish bathroom, and a rather obstructive air unit.
 I’m also not a huge fan of the precarious stairs.
 While it does have a dramatic look, it’s rather steep and it’s floating so children will be able to crawl through the steps.